-WMGS 205a or another course designated as a graduate foundational course in Women's and Gender Studies.
+WMGS 205a or another course designated as a graduate foundational course in Women's, Gender and Sexuality Studies.

 A course in feminist research methodologies (WMGS 208b or the feminist inquiry course offered through the Graduate Consortium in Women's Studies).

-- Four elective courses in anthropology, women's and gender studies, or a related field, selected in consultation with a faculty adviser.
-Normally, at least two of these courses are in anthropology and at least one is in women's and gender studies from a field other than anthropology.
+- Four elective courses in anthropology, women's, gender and sexuality studies, or a related field, selected in consultation with a faculty adviser.
+Normally, at least two of these courses are in anthropology and at least one is in WGS from a field other than anthropology.